Sulfurous acid: History and production

-Sulfurous acid is commonly known to not exist in its free state, and due to this, it is stated in textbooks that it cannot be isolated in the water-free form.
+Sulfurous acid is commonly known not to exist in its free state, and owing to this, it is stated in textbooks that it cannot be isolated in the water-free form.
 However, the molecule has been detected in the gas phase in 1988 by the dissociative ionization of diethyl sulfite.
 The conjugate bases of this elusive acid are, however, common anions, bisulfite (or hydrogen sulfite) and sulfite.
 Sulfurous acid is an intermediate species in the formation of acid rain from sulfur dioxide.

 Uses

 Aqueous solutions of sulfur dioxide, which sometimes are referred to as sulfurous acid, are used as reducing agents and as disinfectants, as are solutions of bisulfite and sulfite salts.
 They are oxidised to sulfuric acid or sulfate by accepting another oxygen atom.